Location

 Awamaki supports rural Andean women’s associations to launch successful small businesses in the remote mountains of Peru.
 Their programs create avenues of skill-building and leadership development so women can increase their income as well as transform their communities.

-In partnership with the cooperative of women in Huilloc, WECO funded and then worked on building a section of an artisan center so the women’s association will have a space to weave, knit, spin, and sew.
+In partnership with the cooperative of women in Huilloc, WECO funded and worked on building a section of an artisan center so the women’s association will have a space to weave, knit, spin, and sew.
 The center will also be used for training in quality control, product development, and technical skills improvement.

 The project included home stays and group participation in sustainable tourism activities led by co-op members that demonstrate as well as promote the appreciation of Andean traditions and lifestyles.